racket/racket/build.md

 For more information about modifying Chez Scheme, see `"racket/src/cs/README.txt"`.
-As explained there, you can create new boot files in `"racket/src/ChezScheme/boot/pb"` or platform-specific boot files using even a relatively old version of Racket.
+As explained there, you can create new boot files in `"racket/src/ChezScheme/boot/pb"` or platform-specific boot files using even a relatively old version of Chez Scheme or Racket.

 For information about modifying the macro expander for Racket CS and/or BC, see `"racket/src/expander/README.txt"`.
 Building the expander may